DzakirinMD/mouse-mover-java/README.md

 # mouse-mover-java
-a simple mouse mover java program
+A simple mouse mover java program.
+The usage of this program is to make your mouse cursor not idling.

+Hence its a perfect tool to make your computer not idle !!!